Psalm 22 – The Servant of God Forsaken, Rescued, and Triumphant

 i.
 The faithfulness of God to the Forsaken One becomes a foundation for His faithfulness to others in need, such as the poor.
 His satisfaction in the work of the Son of David means grace and blessing and joy (Let your heart live forever!) for others.

 c.
-All the ends of the world shall remember and turn to the LORD: The faithfulness of God to the Forsaken One even becomes the base for bringing all the ends of the world to the LORD.
-Not only is it true that the LORD has not despised nor abhorred the affliction of the afflicted (Psalm 22:24), but He uses that affliction to reach all the ends of the world for the knowledge of God, repentance unto Him, and His worship (all the families of the nations shall worship before You).
+All the ends of the world shall remember and turn to the Lord: The faithfulness of God to the Forsaken One even becomes the base for bringing all the ends of the world to the Lord.
+Not only is it true that the Lord has not despised nor abhorred the affliction of the afflicted (Psalm 22:24), but He uses that affliction to reach all the ends of the world for the knowledge of God, for repentance unto Him, and for His worship (all the families of the nations shall worship before You).

 iii.
 “In that last happy interval, before he actually gave up his soul into his Father’s hands, his thoughts rushed forward and found a blessed place of rest in the prospect that, as the result of his death, all the kindreds of the nations wouldworship before the Lord, and that by a chosen seed the Most High should be honored.”
 (Spurgeon)